xlang-foundation/xlang.datalake/README.md

 - Container is just like a folder, folder path looks like namespace
 But file also can play like a container, for example, sqlite file, it is a container

+# Implementation
+- using xlang as primary coding language
+- using c++ to write libs imported into xlang to intrgrate with some kinf of parser( word, excel, pdf...)

 **** Planning and welcome to join this project  ****